tim-papaya/vote-for-bot/README.md

 # vote-for-bot
-Simple telegram bot for voting or creating an quiz.
+Simple telegram bot for voting or creating an quiz for the role-play game in Shrek fandom.